Pranay-Bhilare/Arplexity/README.md

 ---

 ## Overview
-Arplexity is a futuristic AI chat platform designed for instant, natural conversations.
-It features:
+Arplexity is a AI-powered search and question-answering platform designed for instant, natural conversations, to provide direct, concise answers to user queries by summarizing information from various sources and citing them, similar to a research assistant It features:
 - **Real-time AI chat** powered by state-of-the-art language models
 - **Live web search** for up-to-date answers with source links
 - **Modern UI** for a good user experience